 But even if you don't become resident there, you may still be taxed on any employment income you earn while you are there unless you are protected by a double taxation agreement (see below).

-You should then consider whether your UK tax residence position will change as a result of physically being outside the UK.
+You should then consider whether your UK tax residence position will change because of physically being outside the UK.
 In most cases, if you plan to be outside of the UK for less than a complete UK tax year, then you will usually remain tax resident in the UK.

 I’ve worked out my likely residence status.
 What next?